A/N: Warning for more violence in this chapter.

 “You won’t leave me, will you?
 I could never find my way home alone.”

-Roman grinned again.
+Roman’a expression softened.
 “I’ll stay.
 Do you need me to hold your hand?”

 “Oh, stop it.
 Just make sure they sterilize everything,” Gareth grumbled as he pushed past Roman into the building.